 We invite college students who find themselves in this situation to apply for the Huntley Wealth Scholarship, either in writing or on video.
 Each year, we select two scholarship winners who have compelling life stories of personal and financial loss.
 Find out how to apply here.

-This year, we’re honored to present Huntley Wealth Scholarships to Tenesha Robertson of Grambling State University and Greg Ingrao of Columbia Southern University.
-We hope these awards will help lighten the financial burdens they face as they work their way through college and beyond.
+In 2018, we were honored to present Huntley Wealth Scholarships to Tenesha Robertson of Grambling State University and Greg Ingrao of Columbia Southern University.
+We hope these awards have helped lighten the financial burdens they face as they work their way through college and beyond.